US‑50: Across Cincinnati

 Most major airlines fly into the Cincinnati-Northern Kentucky International Airport, which lies southwest of downtown in Kentucky.
 Getting around town is best done by car, if only so you can drive back and forth across the Ohio River on the Roebling Bridge.

 No road-tripper in his or her right mind should pass through Cincinnati without sampling its excellent road food—mounds of chili and stacks of melt-in-your-mouth ribs, finished off with a scoop or two of Graeter’s ice cream (available all over the city, both at its own parlors and at most good restaurants).
 Cincinnati-style chili is poured over spaghetti and served either “3-way” (spaghetti, chili, and grated cheese); “4-way” (add onions); or “5-way” (add beans).
-One road-food landmark, Camp Washington Chili (3005 Colerain Ave., 513/541-0061), three miles north of downtown, right off I-75 exit 3, is famous for it.
-Over 100 other places around town serve this subtly spiced local specialty.
-Downtown, Arnold’s (210 E. 8th St., 513/421-6234) is a fine old place, a cozy circa-1860 tavern and deli that also features good live music.
+One road-food landmark, Camp Washington Chili (3005 Colerain Ave., 513/541-0061), 3 mi (4.3 km) north of downtown, right off I-75 exit 3, is famous for it.
+More than 100 other places around town serve this subtly spiced local specialty.
+Downtown, Arnold’s Bar and Grill (210 E. 8th St., 513/421-6234) is a fine old place, a cozy circa-1860 tavern and deli that also features good live music.
 Just east of downtown along the river, Montgomery Inn Boathouse (925 Riverside Dr., 513/721-7427) serves some of the best barbecue ribs in America in a pleasant river-view setting.